Heart Health for Women

-Cardiovascular disease is the number one killer of women, causing 1 in 3 deaths each year.
+Heart disease is the number one killer of women, causing 1 in 5 female deaths each year.
 Heart disease kills six times more women every year than breast cancer.
+According to the CDC:

 We can prevent 80% of heart disease and strokes with education and lifestyle changes.